Query

 You can specify the query and the relevant time range for which you want this query to be run.
 The response is inclusive of both the start and end timestamps.

-The filter interface is quite self explanatory, with options to filter by specific columns and values, and also to filter by time range.
+The filter interface is quite self explanatory, with options to filter by specific columns and values and also by time range.
 In this document, we'll cover more about the SQL API and its capabilities.

 Check out the Query API in Postman.